feelpp/feelpp-book/GettingStarted/linux.md

 	sudo apt-get install feel++-apps libfeel++-dev
 ```
 -->
-To our best knowledge, Ubuntu 14.04 does not support C++14 at this time.
+Ubuntu 14.04 does not support C++14 at this time, however they maintain a ppa on lauchpad which provide clang and gcc versions that do support C++14
-You have to use a `ppa` repository:
 ```sh
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 sudo apt-get update